ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ---

 # Conclusions
 In this segment, we discussed what sentiment analysis is and the types of approaches for this technique.
-We also designed our application's architecture, created our environment and included our project's dependencies, defined our project's directory structure and the interaction between packages & modules, and implemented a fully-fledged GUI using `customtkinter` and `tkinter`.
+We also designed our application's architecture, created our environment and included our project's dependencies, defined our project's directory structure and the interaction between packages & modules, included two configuration files using the `.toml` file format, and implemented a fully-fledged GUI using `customtkinter` and `tkinter`.

-Now that we have a fully-built frontend for the user to interact with, over the next segment we will design the backend, starting with a dataset preprocessing module, and closing with the sentiment analysis package.
+Now that we have a fully-fledged frontend for the user to interact with, we will design the backend over the next segment, starting with a dataset preprocessing module and wrapping up with the sentiment analysis package.

 ---